astronomer/docs/astro/configure-idp.md

 :::warning

 Do not share your single sign-on (SSO) bypass link.
 With an SSO bypass link, anyone with an email and a password can log in to Astro.
-Astronomer recommends periodically regenerating the link from the **Settings** tab in the Cloud UI.
+Astronomer recommends periodically regenerating the link from the **Settings** tab in the Astro UI.

 :::

 An SSO bypass link allows you to authenticate to your Organization without using SSO.
 This link should be used to access your Organization only when you can't access Astro due to an issue your identity provider.

-1. In the Cloud UI, click your Workspace name in the upper left corner, click **Organization Settings**, then click **Authentication**.
+1. In the Astro UI, click your Workspace name in the upper left corner, click **Organization Settings**, then click **Authentication**.

 2. In the **SSO Bypass Link** field, click **Copy**.
 Save this link for when you need to log in to Astro without using SSO.